SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 for a specific use case or input value type.

-Classes tend to have very few designated initializers, and it is quite common for a class to have only one designated initializer.
+Classes tend to have very few designated initializers, and it is quite common for a class to only have one.
 Designated initializers are “funnel” points through which initialization takes place, and through which the initialization process continues up the superclass chain.

 Every class must have at least one designated initializer.
-In some cases this will be automatically inherited from a superclass, as described in Automatic Initializer Inheritance below.
+In some cases, this requirement is satisfied by inheriting one or more designated initializers from a superclass, as described in Automatic Initializer Inheritance below.

-Howwever, you do not have to provide any convenience initializers if your class does not require them.
+You do not have to provide any convenience initializers if your class does not require them.
 Convenience initializers are a way to make your classes easier and more convenient to use, and should be created whenever a shortcut to a common initialization pattern will save time or make initialization of the class clearer in intent.